ds2-lab/infinicache/README.md

 - ### S3

-  Create the S3 bucket to store the zip file of the Lambda code and data output from Lambda functions and remember the name of this bucket for the configuration.
+  Create the S3 bucket to store the zip file of the Lambda code and data output from Lambda functions.
+Remember the name of this bucket for the configuration in next step.

 - ### Configuration